 View this post on Instagram

 In previous years, Eltham Palace in south-east London has held its own tulip festival to celebrate the start of spring.
-There's no such special event this year, but we're still promised tulips in the flower beds in the Inner Court, so definitely one to add to your spring list if you're a tulip fan.
+There's no such special event this year, but we're still promised tulips in the flower beds in the Inner Court.
+Definitely one to add to your springtime list.

 Tulips in St James's Park

-The Royal Parks' gardeners do an excellent job all year round, but for our money, the parks are at their best in spring.
+The Royal Parks' gardeners do a sterling job all year round, but for our money, the parks are at their best in spring.
 In particular, St James's Park shows off its floral colours; head to the the formal flower beds in the area around the cafe — enter via the north-east corner, closest to Admiralty Arch.
-The tulips co-mingle with other seasonal blooms for very colourful (but immaculately orderly) displays.
+The tulips co-mingle with other seasonal blooms for very colourful (yet immaculately orderly) displays.

-It's also with wandering a few minutes over towards Buckingham Palace, where the public flower beds flanking the Victoria Memorial are often planted up with tulips in the spring.
+It's also worth wandering a few minutes over towards Buckingham Palace, where the public flower beds flanking the Victoria Memorial are often planted up with tulips this time of year.

 Other Royal Parks have their own tulip displays, of course.
-In Regent's Park, the large stone vases on either side of the Broad Walk, to the south of Chester Road, are usually laden with colour.
-Parts of Kensington Gardens and Hyde Park usually put on a decent show too.
+In Regent's Park, the large stone vases on either side of the Broad Walk, to the south of Chester Road, are usually laden with tulips.
+Parts of Kensington Gardens and Hyde Park put on a decent show too.

 Tulip display in Whitehall Gardens and Embankment